 If iron sulphide is present, you will see a metallic yellow colour given by the sulfur.
 At the same time, green colouring is usually due to chlorite or iron silicate clays.

 These are just some instances of how sandstones can be modified in colour during diagenesis.

 Finally, I’ll leave you with more striking photos of the Zhangye Danxia Rainbow Mountains.

 People also ask

-Why are the Rainbow Mountains Rainbow?
+Why is the Rainbow Mountains Rainbow?

-Red colouration of sedimentary bands often means iron oxide rust as a trace mineral.
+The red colouration of sedimentary bands often means iron oxide rust as a trace mineral.